cssgunc/breast-cancer-hub/docs/notifications.md

     },
 ```

-The app must also set up a channel for notifications. in `registerNotifications`.
-Currently it's only set up for Android.
+The app must also set up a channel for notifications and request permissions in `registerNotifications`.
 It should prompt the user to grant it notification permissions if it doesn't already have them.